 The pork knuckle is located at the end of the leg, before it becomes the ankle.
 It contains a lot of connective tissue and collagen, which adds all the wonderful flavor and melt-in-your-mouth texture of slow-roasted pork.

-It’s not so typical in the United States.
-It can even be a bit difficult to find pork knuckle in the grocery store, so you can try to make it at home.
-Be sure to look for it under different names like ham hock and pork hock.
+It can be a bit difficult to find pork knuckle in the grocery store, so you most likely will have to ask for it from the butcher.

 How to Make Crispy Pork Knuckle

 You can find more involved recipes for pork knuckle that include many more ingredients and techniques, but I keep mine simple.

 I’ve seen a lot of recipes that involve brining or simmering the pork knuckle in water for an hour or so before roasting it, but I personally don’t think that extra step is necessary.

 Rinse and pat dry the knuckle, then lightly score the skin, taking care not to pierce through to the meat.
 Then rub salt and pepper into the groves.

 I use a 1.5qt Pyrex glass loaf dish.
 Put the chopped veggies in the bottom of the dish, pour in the beer, about halfway up, then set the pork knuckle on top, skin side up.